The Cartels and Leniency Review: Switzerland

 Finally, the prohibition of discrimination in distance selling bans geo-blocking in online shops based outside Switzerland.
 In particular, a person acts unfairly if, in relation to a customer in Switzerland, he or she (1) discriminates in price or payment terms, (2) restricts or blocks access to a website, or (3) automatically redirects the customer to another website without the customer's consent.
 However, there is no obligation to offer delivery to Switzerland of goods purchased in online shops.

 ii Selected developments relating to cartels

 The covid-19 pandemic did not have a major impact on the competition law landscape and practice in Switzerland.
-Quite to the contrary, COMCO issued a statement in March 2020, according to which it pointed out that competition law shall also remain fully applicable during the crisis.
+On the contrary, COMCO issued a statement in March 2020 in which it pointed out that competition law would remain fully applicable during the crisis.

 A focus on combating restrictions of parallel and direct imports into Switzerland has constituted an important practice area in COMCO and court decisions in recent years.
-Leading cases such as the above-mentioned Gaba decision in 2016 of the Swiss Federal Supreme Court have had a major impact on Swiss competition law practice (see Section I).
-Most recently, an investigation was opened in mid-2020 against a tobacco producer with respect to alleged restrictions of parallel and direct imports into Switzerland, imposing a fine of 270,000 francs.
+Leading cases such as the 2016 Gaba decision of the Federal Supreme Court have had a major impact on Swiss competition law practice (see Section I).
+Most recently, COMCO closed an investigation into a tobacco producer for alleged restrictions of parallel and direct imports into Switzerland, imposing a fine of 270,000 francs.